charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### clprolf FRAMEWORK FOR JAVA, C# AND PHP DEVELOPERS
 clprolf framework is a package of java annotations'or C# and PHP attributes), that offers a toolbox for java, C#, or PHP developers to work with clprolf frame.
+The framework allows you to think in clprolf in Java, C#, and PHP 8.
 The clprolf Framework makes us program differently in the target language, but with annotations, in a system where worker and abstraction objects collaborate together.
 We're moving from a system where objects work together, to a system where worker objects and abstraction objects work together.
 So we stay in the host language(with annotations), java, c#, for example, while handling different root objects.
 We could call the Java Framework by "Java with agents".
 Notice that you can still keep the name as usual(InvoiceService, for example), while adding an annotation.